Hidden Markov Neural Networks: Hidden Markov Neural Networks

 We can observe that \eqref{eq:evolving_prior} is again a scale mixture of Gaussians, where all the variances are influenced by the variances at the previous time step according to $\alpha^2$.
-On the one hand, the DropConnect rate $p^v$ tells how to scale the mean of the Gaussians according to the previous estimates $m^v_{t-1}$.
-On the other hand, $\pi$ controls the entity of the jumps by allowing the weights to stay in place with a small variance $\sigma^2/c^2$ and permitting big-jumps with $\sigma^2$ if necessary.
-As in \cite{blundell2015weight} we do not use the variance in practice, but a transformation $\tilde{s}_t$ such that $s_t = \log( 1+ \exp ( \tilde{s}_t ) )$.
+On the one hand, the variational DropConnect rate $\gamma^v$ tells how to scale the mean of the Gaussians according to the previous estimates $m^v_{t-1}$.
+On the other hand, $\phi$ controls the entity of the jumps by allowing the weights to stay in place with a small variance $\sigma^2/c^2$ and permitting big jumps with $\sigma^2$ if necessary.
+As in \cite{blundell2015weight}, when learning $s_t$ we use the transformation $\tilde{s}_t$ such that $s_t = \log( 1+ \exp ( \tilde{s}_t ) )$.